Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

 ##### Business Operator User Stories:

-* As a business operator, I want data for analytics, so that I can better understand how users are playing the game and make good decisions for the game in the future.
+* As a business operator, I want data for analytics so that I can better understand how users are playing the game and make good decisions for the game in the future.

-* As a business operator, I want user feedback, so that I can make decisions that will improve the game and increase revenue.
+* As a business operator, I want user feedback so that I can make decisions that will improve the game and increase revenue.

-* As a business operator, I want to monetize the game, so that I can make money.
+* As a business operator, I want to monetize the game so that I can make money.

-* As a business operator, I want to advertise the game, so that more games are bought and I can make money.
+* As a business operator, I want to advertise the game so that more games are bought and I can make money.

-* As a business operator, I want to develop a community for the game, so that player acquisition is cheaper and more organic.
+* As a business operator, I want to develop a community for the game so that player acquisition is cheaper and more organic.

-* As a business operator, I want to increase playtime in-game, so that I can make more money.
+* As a business operator, I want to increase playtime in-game so that I can make more money.